influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### HttpPost

-Creates an HTTP Post node that POSTS received data to the provided HTTP endpoint.
+Creates an HTTP POST node that POSTS received data to the provided HTTP endpoint.
 HttpPost expects 0 or 1 arguments.
 If 0 arguments are provided, you must specify an endpoint property method.